IBM/serverless-home-automation/README.md

 * **Twilio**

 Twilio is a service that enables developers to integrate VoIP and SMS capabilities into their platform.
 This works by allowing developers to choose a phone number to register.
 Once registered, Twilio exposes an API endpoint to allow calls and texts to be made programmatically from the number.
 Also, the number can be configured to respond to incoming calls/texts by either triggering a webhook or following a [Twiml](https://www.twilio.com/docs/api/twiml) document.
 In this case, we'll configure the Twilio number to respond to incoming texts by triggering a webhook bound to the "homeSequence" IBM Cloud Functions action we created in the previous step.
-We can find the url to the webhook by navigating to the [IBM Cloud Functions console](https://console.bluemix.net/openwhisk/editor), selecting the homeSequence sequence, and then selecting the "View Action Details" button.
-Finally, check the "Enable as Web Action" button, and copy the generated Web Action URL.
+We can find the url to the webhook by navigating to the [IBM Cloud Functions console](https://console.bluemix.net/openwhisk/editor), selecting the homeSequence sequence, and then selecting the `View Action Details` button.
+Finally, check the `Enable as Web Action` button, and copy the generated Web Action URL.

 To get started, please visit Twilio's registration [page](https://www.twilio.com/try-twilio).
-After signing up, log in and select the # icon in the menu, which will direct the browser to the [Phone Numbers](https://www.twilio.com/console/phone-numbers/incoming) configuration.
-Now, select the circular + button to select and register a number.
+After signing up, log in and select the `#` icon in the menu, which will direct the browser to the [Phone Numbers](https://www.twilio.com/console/phone-numbers/incoming) configuration.
+Now, select the circular `+` button to select and register a number.
 After registration, click the number to configure it.
-Scrolling down will reveal a "Messaging" section.
-In the form titled "A Message Comes in", paste the webhook associated with the "homeSequence" IBM Cloud Functions action, as seen below.
+Scrolling down will reveal a `Messaging` section.
+In the form titled `A Message Comes in`, paste the webhook associated with the "homeSequence" IBM Cloud Functions action, as seen below.

 <p align="center">
 <img src="./images/configure_messaging_generic.png" data-canonical-src="./images/createdevicetype.png" width="600" height="400" style="margin-left: auto; margin-right: auto;" />